msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 However to keep your Resource group tidy, if you are finished with a container instannce for a while you should delete it.

-`az container start --resource-group ccf22_billspat --name jupyterlab-test`
+`az container delete --resource-group ccf22_billspat --name jupyterlab-test`

 ### Azure Container Instance Alternate Method